TeachBooks/deploy-book-workflow/README.md

 # GitHub reusable action: publish your book online to GitHub Pages

-We developed a workflow which builds your TeachBook in your repository for all branches and releases them online via GitHub Pages.
+We developed a workflow (Deploy Book Workflow) which builds your TeachBook in your repository for all branches and releases them online via GitHub Pages.
 In simplified terms, it automatically builds the book website based on updates to your repository, creates multiple instances of your book (defined by each branch) and provides the ability to customize the URL's at which each instance of the book can be accessed.
 This tool is designed specifically for educational contexts, for example, when you may want to preserve book versions from multiple academic years so that students are able to access it later.

-The [TeachBooks Template](https://github.com/TeachBooks/template) uses this functionality for example.
+The Deploy Book Workflow is by default incorporated into any book that has been created using the [TeachBooks Template](https://github.com/TeachBooks/template).
+We also strongly encourage anyone to consider this tool as an alternative to the "standard" workflow provided by Jupyter Book because of it's additional features.

 The workflow `call-deploy-book.yml` calls the `deploy-book.yml` workflow, which builds a Jupyter Book at the calling repository for all branches, and deploys them via GitHub Pages.
 It is currently configured to create a Jupyter Book using the TeachBooks Python package (i.e., `teachbooks build book`), although this may be adapted in the future to make it easier to use in other applications (e.g., to build books with other software or any static website in general).